10 Tricks For Getting The Perfect Crepe Every Single Time

 7. The proper technique

 Lift the pan from the heat and tilt your wrist so that the batter pours to one side, then swirl it around so it coats the whole pan bottom evenly.
-Check out the technique in the video at the end of this piece.
+Check out the technique in the video at the top.

 8. Use a rubber spatula